-Back problems are endemic in today’s world.
+Back pain problems are endemic in today’s world.
 Many of these are lifestyle related – sedentary life, obesity, long hours of sitting.
-Fortunately these are easily resolved.
+Fortunately, these are easily resolved.

 How do we prevent back problems and stay healthy?
 Here are some tips.

 The normal spine is a balanced construct with a double S curve; the head is supported on top of these curves.
 When the spine is unbalanced, muscles, ligaments and joints have to work harder.
 Fatigue and pain are inevitable.

 Raise and rest one foot on a block about six or eight inches high when standing.

 If you have been bending forwards, stretch and bend backwards.

 Sleep in a comfortable position; a pillow under the knees helps.

 Remember mattresses have a limited life span and need replacing periodically.

 Maintain the weight that is ideal for your height.